Shared Fear and Support in the Cannabis Industry

 “Cannabis is just one piece in a much larger historical apparatus,” she adds.
 “However, I think we as a country need to continue pushing for changes that will help structure policing to be a force for positivity rather than a force for division.”

-Peckham believes the current protests are sending a strong message that these changes are needed.
+Peckham believes the current protests send a strong message that these changes are needed.
 However, she is “concerned that the signal may be getting muddled by the violence and looting we’ve seen over the past week.”

 Liz Jackson-Simpson, chief executive officer at Success Centers, which works to empower marginalized community members through education, employment and art programs in the San Francisco Bay Area, wants cannabis industry members to keep one thing in mind moving forward—equity.